 Given current resources, 5-10 students in these colleges or other departments will be selected.
 Proficiency in programming and diversity of skills will be used in selection.

-TAMS students who are also selected for the TAMS Summer Research Scholarship will be required to be at Discovery Park at least 30 hrs/week from May 30th ("project selection day") to August 5th - one week after the end of the the July session, as the program requires 10 weeks of participation.
+TAMS students who are also selected for the TAMS Summer Research Scholarship will be required to be at Discovery Park at least 30 hrs/week from Monday, May 22nd ("project selection day") to Friday, July 28th, as the program requires 10 weeks of participation.
 TAMS students not selected for the scholarship will only need to participate like all the other students (3 hrs/day only for 1 month)

 Undergraduate special topics course options are possible with one of the coordinators.
 Up to 10 UNT undergraduates (not in TAMS) will be accepted.